To Do

 • Please review all of the information and refer to our guide to applying for accommodations for additional details.

 • To request housing accommodations, please register with Disability Services.
-To be placed in housing with approved accommodations before the Spring semester starts, students must meet with Disability Services by Friday, December 1st to be approved for housing accommodations for Spring 2024.
-If you are approved, you will fill out a form (in addition to the "New Student Housing Application") letting us know how you would like your accommodations to be implemented.
+To be placed in housing with approved accommodations before the Spring semester starts, students must complete the three-step accommodation request process, including their initial intake meeting with Disability Services by November 28.
+If you are approved, you will fill out a form (in addition to the "New Student Housing Request -Spring 2026 ") letting us know you would like your approved housing accommodations to be implemented for Spring 2026.
 There is no guarantee of placement due to space(s) available.

 • Accommodation Approval: